• Skip to primary navigation

 Covering the GeoDome Greenhouse

-The covering of the geodome greenhouse makes all the difference on how much protection you will have.
+The covering of the geodome greenhouse makes all the difference in how much protection you will have.
 A single layer of greenhouse plastic poly keeps a greenhouse around 4 degrees warmer at night than the outside temperature.

 Adding another layer of plastic filled with air in between the two would more than double the protection.
 Also, double-walled polycarbonate panels would significantly increase the protection.
 Depending on how much protection you want, get creative with the cover.